 A tale of obsession and deception, and the struggle for love and faith in a world where both seem impossible.
 The film charts the emotional and physical hothouse effects that bloom one summer for two young women: Mona, behind a spiky exterior, hides an untapped intelligence and a yearning for something beyond the emptiness of her daily life; Tamsin is well-educated, spoiled and cynical.
 Complete opposites, each is wary of the other's differences when they first meet, but this coolness soon melts into mutual fascination, amusement and attraction.
 Adding volatility is Mona's older brother Phil, who has renounced his criminal past for religious fervor - which he tries to impose upon his sister.
 Mona, however, is experiencing her own rapture.
 "We must never be parted," Tamsin intones to Mona but can Mona completely trust her?

-- On a hot sunny summer day in Yorkshire, Mona (Natalie Press) is a young teenage girl pushing her broken-down motorbike down a hill.
+- On a hot sunny summer day in rural Yorkshire, England, Mona (Natalie Press) is a young teenage girl pushing her broken-down motorbike down a hill.
 While Mona rests in the grass off the road, another teenage girl named Tamsin (Emily Blunt) happens by.
 She is riding on horseback and chances upon Mona.
 While walking back to Tamsin's large country house, they introduce themselves and learn that they come from completely opposing background; Tamsin is from an upper middle class family and has recently been suspended from boarding school for being a bad influence; drinking alcohol.
-Mona, on the other hand, comes from a dysfunctional family, and her brother, Phil (Paddy Considine), who has recently been released from prison, is the only remaining member of her family still alive.
+Mona, on the other hand, comes from a dysfunctional family of criminals, and her brother, Phil (Paddy Considine), who has recently been released from prison, is the only remaining member of her family still alive (we later learn that Mona and Phil's father died in prison some years ago, and their mother recently died of a drug overdose).
 Both of the girls seem to regard their lives as mundane.

 Later on, the two are in the back garden, with Tamsin playing Camille Saint-Saëns's cello solo Le Cygne from Le Carnaval des Animaux and Mona dancing The Dying Swan to it.
 Mona falls to the ground at the end of the piece, and Tamsin kisses her passionately.
 Later that night, the two girls have sex for the first time in Tamsin's bed, but are briefly interrupted by Phil, who has come to Tamsin's house to look for Mona.

 The next day, Phil finds the girls sunbathing, Tamsin clearly topless.
-She does not cover herself and merely gazes at him as he invites the girls to his rally, in which he wants to erect a large cross on the hill next to their village.
-Although Mona is reluctant to go, Tamsin encourages her, and the two join the born-again Christians on their way up the hill.
+She does not cover herself and merely gazes at him as he invites the girls to his Born Again Christian rally, in which he wants to erect a large cross on the hill next to their village.
+Although Mona is reluctant to go, Tamsin encourages her, and the two join Phil and the large group of Born Again Christians on their way up the hill.
 Tamsin behaves as if immediately attracted to Phil during the course of the rally.

 Later on, Mona and Tamsin explore Sadie's room and find a bag of magic mushrooms hidden inside a dollhouse.
 They take the psychedelic compounds together.
-Later that day, feeling the effects of the mushrooms, Mona and Tamsin go to a dance hall where they behave intimately, disturbing the mostly older patrons and prompting the bouncer to kick them out.
+Later that day, feeling the effects of the mushrooms, Mona and Tamsin go to a dance hall where they behave intimately, disturbing the mostly older patrons with their open fondling and kissing each other, which prompts the bouncer to kick them out.
 They then go back to the river where they first kissed and declare their eternal love to each other, solemnly swearing that they would kill each other if one should leave the other, with Mona adding that she would kill herself.
-They again have sex.
+They proceed to make love again.

-However, when Mona arrives at Tamsin's estate, she discovers that Tamsin is preparing to return to boarding school (she was never expelled or suspended from school in the first place).
-Mona also belatedly uncovers Tamsin's deception: Tamsin's parents were never divorced for they were only away on vacation; then, while leaving, she runs into Tamsin's older sister, Sadie, whose top Mona is wearing.
+However, when Mona arrives at Tamsin's house, she discovers that Tamsin is preparing to return to boarding school (she was never expelled or suspended from school in the first place).
+Mona also belatedly uncovers Tamsin's deception: Tamsin's parents were never divorced for they were only away on vacation out of the country; then, while leaving, she runs into Tamsin's older sister, Sadie, whose top Mona is wearing.
 Sadie is in fact alive, and did not die of an eating disorder; this was just a lie fed to Mona as part of Tamsin's idea of summer fun.
 Mona, feeling disgusted and dejected by the fact that she's been used as summer theatrics, leaves for the girls' special spot at the river.

-Tamsin finds her there and tells Mona that it should have been clear from the start that she had to return to school, and their relationship was doomed.
+As Mona sits and sulks by the river in the woods, Tamsin finds her there and tells Mona that it should have been clear from the start that she had to return to school, and their relationship was doomed from the moment they first met for they were never going to have a future together.
 In explaining why she lied about Sadie's "death", Tamsin tells Mona, "I'm a fantasist, for God's sake."
 Seemingly forgiving her, Mona slips into the water fully clothed, enticing Tamsin to join her, and the two kiss, re-enacting the earlier kissing scene.
 As they are kissing, Mona suddenly grabs Tamsin by the throat and pushes her under the water, as if about to fulfill her earlier oath to kill her.
 Instead she releases her and climbs out of the water.
-Despite Tamsin's angry shouts, Mona confidently walks away down the road.
+Despite Tamsin's angry shouts and curses, Mona confidently walks away down the road.